It’s Simple: Leadership is Discipline

 It sounds simple, and it is.
 But as with most simple things, it’s also hard to bring to life.
 And discipline is something you have to bring to life—in action, every day—in order for it to matter.

 “Efficiency is doing things right; effectiveness is doing the right things.”
 Peter Drucker

 Doing business well doesn’t just mean working hard, or working long hours, or working every day.
 Often, it also means working hard at the right things, the right way, at the right time.

 Yes: Learn to do things right.
 Finish stuff.
 Do it on time.
 Do it with high quality.
 But also pay attention to what you’re doing and make sure you are constantly questioning whether or not you’re moving in the right direction.
 And if you’re not, have the courage to change course.

-At Jobsity, LLC, where I’m the founder and CEO, we have sales calls every week.
+At Jobsity LLC, where I’m the founder and CEO, we have sales calls every week.
 Often, they are slow meetings, meeting where not much happens.
 Don’t tell my staff, but sometimes, they’re even boring.
-Taken on a minute-by-minute basis, I can see reason to be tempted to cut them out, to give up on them, and to do other work instead.
+Taken on a minute-by-minute basis, I can see a reason to be tempted to cut them out, to give up on them, and to do other work instead.
 More immediately “necessary” work.

 But at the end of the year, when we look back across these meetings and check where we are against how we’ve spent our time, it becomes clear that it was in these meetings that we often made the most important decisions impacting our work for the entire year.

 Sometimes these decisions are small.
 Occasionally, they aren’t even conscious decisions, but the attrition of ongoing tweaks made week after week, in small increments, toward a set goal.